simonabj/UFF.jl/UFF_Porting_Notes.md

     - This is the same as the current approach, but without the Scan class.
     - This would decouple the UFF fileformat from the OOP paradigm.

+## UFF Reading
+- Reading UFF relies on the OOP paradigm
+- Constructing objects when reading uses metaprogramming
+    - This is a bad approach as it does not guarantee that the data contained in the UFF file is valid.
+    - Adding features to the UFF fileformat is simple due to the metaprogramming, but this is not a good approach.
+    - Changes between versions of the UFF fileformat would require special cases in the metaprogramming.
+    - The metaprogramming is not very readable and porting this to other languages requires rewrites.

+### What could be done?
+- Use more generic functions to read the UFF fileformat
+- Do not rely on metaprogramming to interpret the data as classes